Unity-Technologies/furioos-sdk-js/README.md

 #### setUserActive()
 This function help you to keep the session open if your user does not interact with the interface.
 Calling this function will fire onUserActive.
-Caution: If you always call it without checking if the user is really here the session will never ended untill the user close his window.
+:warning: If you always call it without checking if the user is really here the session will never ended untill the user close his window.

 <details>
   <summary>